 It is the nature of our business to work directly with patients, patient organisations, universities, physicians, hospitals and clinical trials, so that we are closely involved in the use, handling and effect of our products.
 Our direct connection to the actual use of our medications as well as the treating physicians allows us to carefully target our improvement potential and our innovation policy.
-This proximity and our own holistic development approach was, for example, the driver behind the development of Zutectra, the world-wide first medication that a patient could inject themselves under the skin following a liver transplant to prevent re-infection with hepatitis B. These patients are not only spared many doctor and clinic visits, but also gain considerable autonomy, freedom and quality of life.
+This proximity and our own holistic development approach was, for example, the driver behind the development of Zutectra, the worldwide first medication that a patient could inject themselves under the skin following a liver transplant to prevent re-infection with hepatitis B. These patients are not only spared many doctor and clinic visits, but also gain considerable autonomy, freedom and quality of life.

-With Biotest Next Level, the largest investment project in our company's history, we will be able to produce five instead of three products from the same volume of raw material, a quantum advance in our innovation and sustainability performance.
+With Biotest Next Level, the largest investment project in our company's history, we will be able to produce five instead of three products from the same volume of raw material and significantly increase the plasma yield, which represents a quantum leap in our innovation and sustainability performance.